 Healthy human interaction–subject and object roles.
 The people in a relationship need to develop a tradeoff, an ebb and flow, a give and take, between subject and object roles, each playing object to the others’ subject/initiating, then reversing.
 Alternating subject and object roles are vital for a relationship.

 We don’t need therapy to heal.
 Just loving human connections will get us to a healthy state.

 As my favorite author-therapist, Scott Peck states, “no matter how qualified a therapist, in the absence of real love there cannot be any real healing.’

-To heal, grow and flourish we have to be unbiasedly accepted and loved by another person.
+To heal, grow and flourish we have to be unconditionally accepted and loved by another person despite our idiosyncrasies.

 All we need is just one loving connection.
 I am grateful finally I have that one person in my life.
 It has made all the difference to my mental health.
 I feel whole and integrated.
 Life feels wonderful again.

 The Betrayal Bond: Breaking Free of Exploitive Relationships by Patrick Carnes

 Healing from Hidden Abuse: A Journey Through the Stages of Recovery from Psychological Abuse by Shannon Thomas

 Your Brain on Love, Sex and the Narcissist: The Biochemical Bonds That Keep Us Addicted to Our Abusers by Shahida Arabi